 Arrive early enough to spend the afternoon exploring.
-Treat yourself to a Singapore Sling at the famous Raffles Hotel before making your way down to the Esplanade and the spiky Theaters on the Bay with views of the river, Merlion Park and the recently built Marina Bay Sands hotel.
+Treat yourself to a Singapore Sling at the famous Raffles Hotel before making your way down to the Esplanade and the spiky Theaters on the Bay with views of the river, Merlion Park and the now built Marina Bay Sands hotel (it was just a building site when I was there).
 As you make your way back towards the city past the statue of Stamford Raffles, who founded the city in 1819, you find yourself in Chijmes, a historic complex that used to be a convent but now houses bars and shops popular with locals and tourists alike, the church is beautiful.

 The islands aquarium, Underwater World, is well worth the admission, not a huge place but some surreal creatures and an underwater tunnel to end the tour.
 Your ticket includes a trip to Dolphin Lagoon to see the rare pink dolphins perform and have your photo taken with them.
 Relax on the idyllic beach with a cocktail, watch the ships out at sea while the sun sets before catching the train back to the mainland.
 If your back in time, try to catch a ride on the Singapore Flyer!
 We were the last people there and got a whole cabin to ourselves.
 End your day with a late night feast at one of the 24-hour restaurants nearby.